voxpupuli/puppet-openvmtools/README.markdown

 ###Requirements

-You need to be running a virtual machine on the VMware platformi and on an operating system that ships the Open Virtual Machine Tools for this module to do anything.
+You need to be running a virtual machine on the VMware platform and on an operating system that ships the Open Virtual Machine Tools for this module to do anything.

 ###Beginning with this module